cleancoindev/hoard-overlay-unity/README.md

 ## Profiles Transfer ##

-To assure user's privacy with provide you with whisper and websocket way of P2P transfer of encoded profiles.
+To assure user's privacy with provide you with whisper transfer of encoded profiles.
 While the profiles are being transfered the passwords should NEVER! be transfered along with them to avoid P2P attack.
 Procedure is based on the assumption that user has controled physical access to both devices while profile is being transfered.

 # More information on HoardSDK #